Start things off right

-Every Autumn Term class has an upperclass peer mentor, like Margaret Catrambone ’18 (left) or Natalia McKay ’18.
+Every Autumn Term class has an upperclass peer mentor, like Natalia McKay ’18 (below, left) or Margaret Catrambone ’18.
 Look to yours for help with time management and free advice.

 “This Ceremony of Lights expresses through symbolic language and actions the transition that is taking place in your lives at this very moment.
 Because of your prior achievements, you have reached a personal and educational milestone: You have earned a place in this community of learning.”

 -James J. Annarelli, Vice President for Student Life and Dean of Students

 John F. Sullivan, Vice President for Enrollment Management